 A summary of potential impacts of the Proposal to each conservation significant fauna taxa included in this AMP is provided below.
-A complete assessment for each taxa, and impacts to other matters protected under Part 3 of the EPBC Act, is contained within BORR Southern Section Additional Information for Preliminary Documentation (EPBC 2019/8543) (BORR IPT, 2020a) and Bunbury Outer Ring Road Southern Section Updated Environmental Referral Document and Additional Information (BORR IPT, 2020b).
+A complete assessment for each taxa, and impacts to other matters protected under Part 3 of the EPBC Act, is contained within Bunbury Outer Ring Road Northern and Central Sections Additional Information for Preliminary Documentation (BORR IPT, 2020a).